bow-official/carbon-calculator/README.md

 3. More uses!

 # Setup
-On Windows: No setup needed, download the latest release!
+On Windows with EXE: No setup needed, download the latest release!

 Using source code: Make sure to download Python (https://www.python.org/downloads).
 After, you need a few libraries.
 Run these in the Terminal or Command Prompt:
 (pip3 install requests) (pip3 install guizero)